LissaNg/IntroToSparkAR/README.md

 # Intro To Spark AR

-This is a class for the Facebook Developer Circle: Toronto community, we are introducing the platform to be prepared for the next Hackathon.
+This is a class for the [Facebook Developer Circle: Toronto](https://www.facebook.com/groups/DeveloperCirclesToronto/) community, we are introducing the platform to be prepared for the next Hackathon.

-Class will be project based for better understanding on how to use features of the platform.
+Class will be project based for better understanding on how to use basic features of the platform.

 ## Getting Started